dcufsg/PublicDocs/cbe-xml-documentation.md

 Together, `pVolume` and `pPage` records represent the collection’s **physical structure** (hence the prefix `p`).
 In parallel to the physical structure, a **logical structure** exists which annotates and indexes the physical structure.
 It consists of `lPart` records and `lItem` records (notice the prefix `l`).

 An `lPart` (GA: *cuid*) record represents a chapter.
-It is consonant with the [msPart]( http://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mspt) element as specified in the Text Encoding Initiative (TEI) P5 Guidelines.
+It is consonant with the [msPart]( http://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mspt) element as specified in the TEI P5 Guidelines.
 It contains a reference to a pVolume record to tell you which volume the chapter is in, and a reference to a `pPage` record within that volume that represents the chapter’s title page.
 An `lPart` record also contains data about the school from which originates, its geographical location, the name of the teacher who compiled the chapter, and so on.

 An `lItem` (GA: *mír*) record represents a story.
 It is consonant with the TEI [msItem]( http://www.tei-c.org/release/doc/tei-p5-doc/en/html/MS.html#mscoit) element.
 It contains a reference to its parent `lPart` record and to one or more `pPage` records.
 Notice that mapping between stories and pages is many-to-many: a story can span over several pages and a page can accommodate several stories.
 An `lItem` record also contains detailed data about the people who were involved in its writing, the subject it pertains to and other data.